omerfaruk-aran/esphome_samsung_ac_blueprint/README.md

 - Monitors error codes from the Samsung AC unit.
 - Sends notifications to selected devices when an error is detected.
 - User-friendly setup through Home Assistant's Blueprint feature.
+- Comprehensive error code handling: All relevant error codes for Samsung AC units are included in this Blueprint, ensuring that users receive accurate and specific error messages corresponding to their AC unit's status.

 ## How to Use
 1. Import the Blueprint into Home Assistant.